-- 30. The full and effective, continuous participation of indigenous peoples and local communities in the design and implementation of FIP pilot programs and national investment plans is crucial to their success, and will be highly dependent on strengthening the capacity of these groups to play an informed and active role in national REDD processes in general and FIP processes in particular, as well as on recognizing and supporting their tenure rights, forest stewardship roles, and traditional forest management systems.
-Specific grants should be made available to indigenous peoples and local communities as a component to each of the pilot programs. - 31.
-The scope of activities eligible for support from a dedicated grant mechanism for indigenous peoples and local communities (and their designated support organizations) should include, inter alia, support for securing and strengthening customary land tenure and resource rights and traditional forest management systems of indigenous peoples and local communities; support for the development of pilot project proposals by indigenous peoples and local communities and their implementation; and support for the involvement of indigenous peoples and local communities in monitoring and evaluation of forest activities. - 32.
-The operational principles and priorities, funding modalities and governance of such a grant mechanism should be developed through broad, transparent consultation with indigenous peoples and local communities (and their designated organizations) across all forest regions, and should build upon lessons learned from existing mechanisms.
+30. The free, prior and informed consent and (delete:full and effective), continuous participation of indigenous peoples, tribal and local communities in the design and implementation of FIP pilot programs (delete:and national investment plans) is crucial to their success, and will be highly dependent on strengthening the capacity of these groups to play an

+- 31. The scope of activities eligible for support from a dedicated grant mechanism for indigenous peoples, tribal and local communities (who designates and how?) and their designated national support organizations) should include, inter alia, support for (delete: securing and strengthening customary land tenure and resource rights) and traditional forest management systems of indigenous peoples, tribal and local communities; support for the development of pilot project proposals by indigenous peoples, tribal and local communities and their implementation; and support for the involvement of indigenous peoples, tribal and local communities in monitoring and evaluation of forest activities, in conformity with relevant national laws and regulations.
+Supported activities should not jeopardize the territorial integrity and/or political unity within the State and should not be an encroachment of the rights and duties of the State to pursuing society's interests and to achieving and improving the lives of the population as a whole. - 32.
+The operational principles and priorities, funding modalities and governance of such a grant mechanism should be developed through broad, transparent, national consultation with indigenous peoples, tribal and local communities (and their recognized representative or designated national organizations) across all forest regions, and should build upon lessons learned from existing mechanisms, under similar national circumstances.
 The terms of reference (ToR) for the development of a proposal for a dedicated mechanism will be drafted by the IP and civil society representatives selected to participate in FIP design meetings (or a subset thereof), in consultation with indigenous communities and local communities, and a qualified consultant(s) identified.
 A proposal will be presented to the final design meeting of the FIP-SC.]